As with many sectors, COVID-19 is causing significant challenges for transplant centres and international registries

 - Where product is being cryopreserved, donors are tested on day of Donation (Day 1 for PBSC).
 The result will only be communicated to the Transplant Centre if positive.
 We aim to have the result within 24 - 48 hours but this cannot be guaranteed.

 - If the product will be used fresh, the donor will be tested within 3 days of the patient’s planned conditioning date.
-The result will only be communicated to the Transplant Centre if positive.
+The result will be communicated to the Transplant Centre.
 We aim to have the result within 24 - 48 hours but this cannot be guaranteed.

 - Where some Collection Centre trusts require additional COVID-19 testing, the result would only be communicated to the Transplant Centre if positive.

 Many international registries are unable to test for COVID-19.
 The international virology checklist which is completed by the registry at the start of the work up has been updated to including testing for COVID-19.
 This form will be sent to the Transplant Centre in advance of the Medical and indicate if testing can be performed and at what point in the process – Medical, Donation or both.

-- Patient-donor correspondence will continue to be sent by email.
+- All other correspondence from donors will continue to be sent by email.

-- If a patient wishes to write to their donor, please advise the patient to give it to their transplant coordinator, who will email it onto the donor follow up team, or the patient can email it directly to the donor follow up team using email@example.com.
+- If a patient wishes to write to their donor, please advise the patient to give it to their transplant coordinator, who will email it onto the Donor Follow Up team, or the patient can email it directly using email@example.com.
+If a patient wishes to send a handmade item, then please send to Donor Follow Up, 2 Heathgate Place, 75-87 Agincourt Road London NW3 2NU.

 - Travel disruption continues but we are working hard to keep everything on track.
 We have seen a reduction in the number of available flights and that may impact timings of specific import provisions.
 We’ll continue to keep in regular contact with those affected along the way.